terinjokes/StickersStandard/README.md

 ## Square Sticker ##

-A **square sticker** must be represented by a square with sides of 2 inches.
+A **square sticker** must be represented by a square with sides of exactly 5.08 centimeters.

 ### Integration Behavior ###

 ## Hexagon Sticker ##

-A **hexagon sticker** must be represented by a regular hexagon with the largest diagonals measuring 2 inches.
+A **hexagon sticker** must be represented by a regular hexagon with the largest diagonals measuring exactly 5.08 centimeters.
 The sticker must be oriented with a vertex positioned at the top.

 ### Integration Behavior ###